United States Capitol revolutionary war and beyond header United States Capitol

 • Governor of Massachusetts - 1794-1797

 Significant accomplishments while in office?
-Signed Declaration of Independence - 1776

 Selected works of Samuel Adams and their dates

-• Samuel Adams Quotes "If you love wealth greater than liberty, the tranquility of servitude greater than the animating contest for freedom, go home and leave us in peace.
+• "If you love wealth greater than liberty, the tranquility of servitude greater than the animating contest for freedom, go home and leave us in peace.
 We seek not your council, nor your arms.
 Crouch down and lick the hand that feeds you; and may posterity forget that ye were our country men." - Speech at the Philadelphia State House, August 1, 1776

-"We have this day restored the Sovereign to Whom all men ought to be obedient.
+• "We have this day restored the Sovereign to Whom all men ought to be obedient.
 He reigns in heaven and from the rising to the setting of the sun, let His kingdom come." - As the Declaration of Independence was being signed in 1776

-"Better tidings will soon arrive.
+• "Better tidings will soon arrive.
 Our cause is just and righteous and we shall never be abandoned by Heaven while we show ourselves worthy of its aid and protection." - While encouraging wavering Continental Convention delegates in gloomy winter of 1776-1777

-More Samuel Adams Quotes here
+Read more Samuel Adams Quotes here.

-Date and age of retirement Retired in 1798 at the age of 76
+• Retired in 1798 at the age of 76.

-Date of death October 2, 1803 at age of 81
+• October 2, 1803 at age of 81.

-Location of grave Granary Burying Ground, Boston, Massachusetts
+• Granary Burying Ground, Boston, Massachusetts

 Epitaph on gravestone